icuter/jsql-docs/pool.md

 PoolConfiguration poolConfiguration = PoolConfiguration.defaultPoolCfg();
 poolConfiguration.setMaxPoolSize(32);
-ObjectPool<Connection> pool = dataSource.createConnectionPool(poolConfiguration);
+ConnectionPool pool = dataSource.createConnectionPool(poolConfiguration);
 ```

- name | comment | default value
+ name | comment
 ---|---|---
-maxPoolSize | Max object pool size | 20
+maxPoolSize | The max object pool size <br> *default: 20*
-idleTimeout | The max valid milliseconds between object returned till now, 0 will be timeout immediately when returning or checked by pool maintainer, and -1 means never timeout | 1 hour
+idleTimeout | The max idle time of object after returned, and will check it' idle timeout when borrow object from pool.<br>&nbsp;0: timeout immediately when returning or checked by pool maintainer<br>-1: never timeout<br> *default: 30 minutes*
-idleCheckInterval | The interval time of milliseconds to trigger pool maintainer checking idle object | 30 minutes
+idleCheckInterval | The interval time of milliseconds to trigger pool maintainer checking for removing timeout idle object.
+Usually, when borrowing object also check it's idle timeout and try to remove it from pool, so idle object checking don't depend on idle object checker.<br> *default: 0* <br> **NOTE:** If you need to check idle object with interval time, especially, fire wall auto close the long time connection and without sending reset signal.
-pollTimeout | Setting time waiting for borrowing a object with milliseconds, -1 will never timeout | 5 seconds
+pollTimeout | Time of milliseconds to wait for borrowing a object.<br>&nbsp;0: no wait<br>-1: hold waiting until success<br> *default: 5 seconds*

 `PoolConfiguration.defaultPoolCfg()` could get the default Pool Configuration.